|

 understanding of public necessity, that is possible to see in the shown

-classical Greek profile:
+classical Greek profile of half-face:

 ![]() |